patilswapnilv/reactpress/README.md

 };
 ```

-You can now start hacking / editing files from _themes/starter_ directory !
+You can now start hacking / editing files from pages and components directories !

 ## Features

-### current features
+### current:

 - SEO Friendly : Server Side Rendered with Next.js
 - Seo-friendly urls using wordpress slugs